AlpacaMax/Modern_C_Challenge_Solutions/README.md

 # Modern C Challenges Solutions
-This repo contains my solutions to the challenges in the book "Modern C".
+This repo contains my solutions to challenges from the book "Modern C".